dirl75/WeatherPredictionTask/version2018/Experimental_Paradigm/readme.md

 # Weather Prediction Task (Psychtoolbox)

-This task is based on the WPT version in Kumaran et al., Neuropsychologia 2007 (https://doi.org/10.1016/j.neuropsychologia.2007.04.007)
+This task is based originally on the WPT version in Kumaran et al., Neuropsychologia 2007 (https://doi.org/10.1016/j.neuropsychologia.2007.04.007).
+The code contained here was used in a replica of Kumaran et al., conducted at the Centro de Estudios en Neurociencia Humana y Neuropsicología, Facultad de Psicología, Universidad Diego Portales, Santiago, Chile.
+This work was published in the International Journal of Psychophysiology (https://doi.org/10.1016/j.ijpsycho.2026.113431).

-his repository contains MATLAB scripts to run an experimental **Weather Prediction Task** integrated with **Psychtoolbox-3** and eye-tracking functionality (Eyelink).
+This repository contains MATLAB scripts to run an experimental **Weather Prediction Task** integrated with **Psychtoolbox-3** and eye-tracking functionality (Eyelink).

 ---

-## 📌 Requirements & Prerequisites
+## Requirements & Prerequisites

 * **MATLAB** (R2018a or newer recommended)
 * **Psychtoolbox-3** installed and configured